For a small business to thrive, it’s not enough to survive the present moment – you must plan for the future.

 Many small businesses operate both on and offline.
 But, the time has passed when the two could co-exist separately.

-Small businesses who want to compete must have an online presence.
+Small businesses that want to compete must have an online presence.
 Consumers expect their online and offline experiences with your brand to be consistent and seamless.

-Blaze Pizza is doing an excellent job of merging their digital and physical customer experience.
+Blaze Pizza is doing an excellent job of merging its digital and physical customer experience.
 They motivate customers to their restaurants with special event emails delivered to their inboxes.
-The visual branding and tone is consistent both in-store and online.
+The visual branding and tone are consistent both in-store and online.

-Meredith Wood recommends the use of IoT (internet of things) technologies to interact with and keep tabs on their customers anywhere.
+Meredith Wood recommends using IoT (internet of things) technologies to interact with and keep tabs on their customers anywhere.
 Tablets, smartphones, netbooks and laptops, and even portable video game devices allow you to interact with customers anywhere and everywhere.
 She concludes:

 In 2018, you’ll see more companies attempting to merge online and offline to create an omnichannel experience.
 That means adopting the right technologies and employing the right marketing tactics to meet your customers’ needs.

 With any luck, you’ve already been looking ahead to your 2018 business strategy for some time now.
 But, even if you’re a little late to get started, it’s far better to start late than never to start.

 You know best what your small business needs.

 We hope that the 12 trends we discussed above – and our suggestions for further reading – have helped you focus your efforts on key areas you may not have already considered.

 Whatever you do, for the sake of your business, don’t walk into 2018 blind.
 Start looking forward now to plan the best path forward.